 We all know that doing plenty of walking is good for us.
 It promotes bone and muscle strength, reduces the risk of chronic diseases like diabetes and high blood pressure, and improves balance and coordination.
 Walking also has a powerful effect on mental health, helping to alleviate stress and anxiety, and improve mood.
-But as the days get colder and darker, going out for a walk can be less appealing – making it harder to get our steps in.
+But on days when the weather takes a turn, going out for a walk can be less appealing – making it harder to get our steps in.

 It’s also worth noting that Public Health England and the Royal College of GPs are also encouraging adults to focus on walking briskly, rather than counting steps alone.
 We recently wrote an introductory guide to power walking, which explains how, with the right technique, you can get a full body workout from introducing speed and power into your walking style.

 If you’re looking to increase your step count in a bid to boost your activity levels, then there are lots of different ways you can do this – and some of them don’t even involve leaving the house!
 Here are 17 creative ways to increase your steps each day.

 One of the best ways to increase your daily step count is to start tracking how much you’re walking.
 Fitness trackers and pedometers are great ways to stay motivated and encourage healthier habits because they increase accountability and make us more aware of our daily activity.

 It can be easy to lose sight of how little we’re walking – particularly now, when many of us are spending more time at home – so getting confirmation that you’ve only walked 200 steps today could be the nudge you need to start making some lasting changes.